 When choosing or changing health insurance plans, it is important to first check to see if your medical providers are included in the new plan.
 Some insurance plans have inaccurate provider networks listed in their materials or may not include a patient’s provider.
 It is always recommended that patients contact their current providers directly to determine whether the provider contracts with a chosen health insurance plan.

 Your health plan may have implemented a policy called the copay accumulator, coupon adjustment program, or copay card program.
-When a patient uses a copayment card, the amount of money that the card is “worth” does not count towards the patient’s deductible or out-of-pocket maximum.
+When a patient uses a copayment card or other discount program, the amount of money that the card is “worth” does not count towards the patient’s deductible or out-of-pocket maximum.
 Therefore, the patient is responsible for significantly more money to cover the cost of their medicine.
+For example, in March, you reach the limit on your copay assistance, and go to pick up your medication.
+If your plan

 This policy applies to any copay assistance program or other type of drug manufacturer coupon.
 It is recommended that patients check their health plan contract to determine whether it includes a copay accumulator.
 It will not be listed on the summary of benefits.